 Last week, the City indicated that this new policy is effective for active permitted projects, and for all future permit applications moving forward, including Alterations, Amendments, Erect Building, Use of Premises, Short Form, Electrical (Temp Service, Low Voltage, Fire Alarm, and general), Plumbing, Gas, Sprinkler, Sheet Metal and Trench permits.

 The City of Boston’s policy is comprised of a Best Practices Worksheet and a Safety Plan Compliance Affidavit.
-The City has indicated it will apply to all sites as construction restarts, so these documents are certainly worth getting familiar with for those who do work in Boston.
+The City has indicated the policy will apply to all sites as construction restarts, so these documents are certainly worth getting familiar with for those who do work in Boston.

 The Best Practices Worksheet references and incorporates rapidly changing guidance from other agencies, including the CDC, OSHA, and the State of Massachusetts, and requires the creation of a site-specific safety plan that addresses the requirements of these other guidelines.
 A compliant safety plan must be approved and in place before any work can begin on a covered site.